shanikumar9523/miniproject.javaScript/README.md

 # miniproject.javaScript
-this is a mini project
+this is a mini project.